 22. Cut the Tacking Stitch off Your Suit

-By that, I mean all the stitches, including the ones on the back of the vents, the lapels, and the pockets.
+Remove all stitches, including the ones on the back of the vents, the lapels, and the pockets.
 Their purpose is to prevent the jacket from getting wrinkled during the shipping process.

 23. Shoes Should be Matched According to the Color of Your Suit

 Black shoes match every suit, right?
 WRONG!
-If you are having trouble matching your shoes to your suit, then I strongly advise you read this guide.
+If you are having trouble matching your shoes to your suit, then I strongly advise you to read this guide.